Herrenvolk democracy

-Herrenvolk democracy is a nominally democratic form of government in which only a specific ethnic group has voting rights and the right to run for office, while other groups are disenfranchised.
+Herrenvolk democracy (/de/) is a partially democratic form of government in which only a specific ethnic group has voting rights and the right to run for office, while other groups are disenfranchised.
 Herrenvolk democracy is a subtype of ethnocracy, which refers to any form of government where one ethnic group dominates the state, with or without elections.
-Elections were/are generally free, but voting suffrage was restricted based on race, with governance that reflected the interests of the politically dominant racial group.
+Elections are generally free, but voting suffrage was restricted based on race, with governance that reflected the interests of the politically dominant racial group.
 The German term Herrenvolk, meaning "master race", was used in nineteenth century discourse that justified German colonialism with the supposed racial superiority of Europeans.

-The Confederate States of America (1861–1865), South Africa under apartheid (1948–1994), and Liberia (1847–1946) are described as examples of Herrenvolk democracy.
-The State of Israel's (1967–present) occupation of the Palestinian territories is also characterized as a Herrenvolk democracy.
-The breakaway British dependency of Rhodesia (1965–1979) maintained a minoritarian system that mirrored aspects of herrenvolk democracy, but did not restrict its political franchise to members of the dominant ethnic or racial class, choosing economic and financial criteria instead.
+The United States prior to the civil rights movement and with particular starkness during the period of the Confederate States of America (1861–1865), South Africa under apartheid (1948–1994), and Liberia (1847–1946) are described as examples of Herrenvolk democracy.
+The State of Israel's (1967–) occupation of the Palestinian territories has also been characterized as a Herrenvolk democracy by some scholars.
+The unrecognised Southern African country of Rhodesia (1965–1979) maintained a minoritarian system that mirrored aspects of herrenvolk democracy, but did not restrict its political franchise to members of the dominant ethnic or racial class, choosing economic and financial criteria instead.